FaxWeb7/main-telegram-autoclickers/README.md

 ## Requirements
 - Python 3.11 (you can install it [here](https://www.python.org/downloads/release/python-3110/))
 - Telegram API_ID and API_HASH (you can get them [here](https://my.telegram.org/auth?to=apps))
+- It is advisable to run the software on Linux/Macos, since unpredictable encoding errors may appear on Windows

 ## Run software
 1. Installation: